9 Best Payroll Services for Small Businesses in 2023

 ADP Run’s cloud-based platform allows you to run payroll from anywhere and any device, provided there’s an available internet connection.
 (Source: ADP Run)

-While ADP Run is ADP’s full payroll solution, the provider has a variety of products that can cater to the HR and pay processing needs of small to large businesses.
-It also has a PEO solution, ADP TotalSource, that comes with enterprise-level benefits, robust compliance support, and access to a dedicated specialist in addition to advanced cloud-based HR software.
+- Feature-rich products: While ADP Run is ADP’s full payroll solution, the provider has a variety of products that can cater to the HR and pay processing needs of small to large businesses.
+Its PEO solution, ADP TotalSource, comes with enterprise-level benefits, robust compliance support, and access to a dedicated specialist in addition to advanced cloud-based HR software.

-Similar to Paychex, ADP Run lets you start processing payroll through its mobile apps (for iOS and Android devices) and then continue it on a computer.
+- Flexible pay processing: Similar to Paychex, ADP Run lets you start processing payroll through its mobile apps (for iOS and Android devices) and then continue it on a computer.
 It even has a separate payroll app product, Roll by ADP, that allows you to pay employees through chat-based commands.
-However, both solutions lack QuickBooks Payroll’s capability to electronically file taxes.

-While this is a paid add-on, ADP’s benefits options cover all 50 states.
-It also provides employee discounts with partner retailers and businesses, but doesn’t have the health and wellness perks that Justworks offers.
+- Employee benefits: While this is a paid add-on, ADP’s benefits options cover all 50 states.
+It also provides employee discounts with partner retailers and businesses but doesn’t have the health and wellness perks that Justworks offers.

 Scoring an average rating of 4.5 out of 5 on G2 and Capterra (as of this writing), ADP Run received many positive reviews in which users praised its user-friendly solutions that make payroll easy to run.
 Several others also appreciate its reporting tools, while some noted that it can be a bit expensive for small businesses.